softorangetech1122/starter-workflows/README.md

 * [code-scanning](code-scanning): starter workflows for [Code Scanning](https://github.com/features/security)
 * [icons](icons): svg icons for the relevant template

-Each workflow must be written in YAML and have a `.yml` extension.
+Each workflow must be written in YAML and have a `.yml` (or `.yaml`) extension.
 They also need a corresponding `.properties.json` file that contains extra metadata about the workflow (this is displayed in the GitHub.com UI).

 For example: `ci/django.yml` and `ci/properties/django.properties.json`.